adarshmalviy/ShadowID/DEVELOPER_GUIDE.md

 - **File**: `app/routers/auth.py` and `app/security.py`
 - **Key Functions**:
-  - `encrypt_data`: Encrypts refresh tokens before storing them in Redis, ensuring that sensitive tokens are protected.
+  - `encrypt_data`: Hashes refresh tokens before storing them in Redis, ensuring that sensitive tokens are protected.
   - `rotate_refresh_token`: Ensures that old tokens are deleted and replaced by new ones when they’re used to refresh an access token.

 #### How token-rotation Works

-- When a refresh token is presented, ShadowID encrypts the new refresh token before storing it in Redis.
+- When a refresh token is presented, ShadowID hashes the new refresh token before storing it in Redis.
 - Old tokens are automatically invalidated by deleting them from Redis upon refresh.
 - This adds an extra layer of security by ensuring that if a token is compromised, it won’t be usable for long.